-Demonstrate the ability to identify potential negative impacts and design for minimization while increasing awareness of a variety of methods for evaluating environmental impacts in production.
+Demonstrate the ability to identify potential impacts and design for minimization while increasing awareness of a variety of methods for evaluating environmental impacts in production.

-Learn how to use Life Cycle Assessment and other techniques for reducing the impacts of produced goods and services.
+Understand how to use Life Cycle Assessment and other techniques for reducing the impacts of produced goods and services.

 Dr. Leyla Acaroglu